marcianod/gg-stats/geoguessr-stats/memory-bank/workflow_rules.md

 ## Development and Committing Workflow

 As a solo hobby project, the focus is on flexibility and ensuring stability before committing changes.
+The workflow is interactive.

 1.  **Local Development & Testing:**
-    *   All changes and new features must be thoroughly tested locally using the development server (`npm run dev`).
+    *   I will make code changes and test them using the local development server (`npm run dev`).
-    *   Verify the changes in a browser to ensure they work as expected and do not introduce any regressions.

-2.  **Commit Source Code:**
-    *   Once the changes are verified locally, commit the *source code* with a clear and descriptive commit message.
-    *   Commits should represent a complete, logical unit of work (e.g., a bug fix or a new feature).

-3.  **Push to Remote:**
+2.  **Committing and Pushing:**
-    *   After committing, push the changes to the remote repository to back them up and keep the history up-to-date.
+    *   **Upon your request**, I will stage, commit (with a descriptive message), and push the changes to the remote repository.
+I will not do this automatically.

 ## Coding Conventions